google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

   </div>
 </figure>

-Double-fetching can be pretty bad for the user, as in this case not only would they have to wait for the render-blocking CSS, they would also potentially have their bandwidth wasted by downloading the file twice — and remember their bandwidth may very well be metered.
+Double-fetching can be bad for users.
+In this case, not only would they have to wait for the render-blocking CSS, but they would also potentially have their bandwidth wasted by downloading the file twice.
+Remember their bandwidth may be metered.
 Be sure to analyze your network requests thoroughly, and watch out for any double-fetching!

 ## Other Techniques and Tools

+`<link rel="preload">`, `<link rel="preconect">`, and `<link rel="prefetch">`
-These three `<link>` types (and the bonus `<link rel="dns-prefetch">`) offer a great way of declaratively letting the browser know about resources and connections ahead of time, and tweaking when things happen, according to when they’re needed.
+(as well as the bonus `<link rel="dns-prefetch">`) offer a great way of declaratively letting the browser know about resources and connections ahead of time, and tweaking when things happen, according to when they’re needed.

-There’s a number of other tools and techniques you can use to tweak the priority and timing at which your resources get loaded, though.
+There’s a number of other tools and techniques you can use to tweak the priority and timing at which your resources get loaded.
 Be sure to read up on [HTTP/2 server push](/web/fundamentals/performance/http2/#server_push);
 [using `IntersectionObserver` to lazily load images and other media](/web/updates/2016/04/intersectionobserver);
 [avoiding render-blocking CSS](/web/fundamentals/performance/critical-rendering-path/render-blocking-css)